lizmat/articles/ops.markdown

-You can also use `nqp::iterator()` to iterate over a list, which is functionally equivalent to cloning the list and not having to know which form of "shift" to have to use.
+You can also use `nqp::iterator()` to iterate over a list, which is functionally equivalent to cloning the list and not having to know which form of `shift` to have to use.
 ```raku
 my $list := nqp::list('a', 'b', 'c');
 my $iter := nqp::iterator($list);